balamou/ByteReader/README.md

   <img src="https://i.imgur.com/XnOPQIs.png" width="40%" />

-  The GREEN cells represent the cells that have been changed.\n The cell with a RED background is the current operation (PC register).\n The following program generates a fibonacci sequence in addresses starting from 80h to 8Bh.\n
+  The GREEN cells represent the cells that have been changed.

+  The cell with a RED background is the current operation (PC register).

+  The following program generates a fibonacci sequence in addresses starting from 80h to 8Bh.

   The format of the .asm files looks like this: